RealMelkor/SimpleShortener/README.md

 # Simple Shortener

-A FCGI program to self-host a URL shortener.
+A program to self-host a URL shortener as a web server or as a fcgi program.

 [Live-Demo](https://gmi.gd/)

-## Web servers configuration
+## FastCGI Web servers configuration

+To run Simple Shortener as a FastCGI program, the fcgi mode needs to be enabled first in the simpleshortener.yaml configuration file.

 Configuration example for [nginx](https://nginx.org/) :